 There is also a link between magnesium and restless leg syndrome, with evidence suggesting that magnesium supplementation can help alleviate this (mainly) night-time issue.
 Ehsani says: “Although there needs to be future studies conducted, people who suffer from restless leg syndrome may be relieved from supplementing with magnesium as it is responsible for helping regulate muscle and nerve function.”

-Roxana Ehsani is a board-certified specialist in sports dietetics and a National Media Spokesperson for the Academy of Nutrition and Dietetics.
+Roxana Ehsani is a board-certified specialist in sports dietetics and a former spokesperson for the Academy of Nutrition and Dietetics.
 She holds a Bachelor of Science in Human Nutrition, Foods and Exercise from Virginia Tech and a Master of Science in Clinical Nutrition and Dietetics from the University of Pittsburgh.
 Below, she gives her advice on what to look for in a multivitamin for women.

 2. Improves mood

 Magnesium has been linked with improved mood, as it helps to regulate hormones such as serotonin and melatonin, the ‘feel good hormone’ and the ‘sleepy hormone’.

 It is also involved in our stress response: a 2020 study in the Nutrients journal found that chronic stress and anxiety depletes the body’s stores of magnesium, which leaves us less equipped to deal with stress.
 Consuming sufficient amounts of magnesium can help you better handle stress.

 3. Can help ease period pain